awsdocs/amazon-emr-release-guide/doc_source/emr-hcatalog-pig.md

-# Example: Create an HCatalog Table and Write to it Using Pig<a name="emr-hcatalog-pig"></a>
+# Example: Create an HCatalog table and write to it using Pig<a name="emr-hcatalog-pig"></a>

 You can create an HCatalog table and use Apache Pig to write to it by way of HCatStorer using a data source in Amazon S3\.
 HCatalog requires that you disable direct write, or the operation fails silently\.
 Set both the `mapred.output.direct.NativeS3FileSystem `and the `mapred.output.direct.EmrFileSystem` configurations to `false` either using the `mapred-site` classification, or manually from within the Grunt shell\.
 The following example shows a table created using the HCat CLI, followed by commands executed in the Grunt shell to populate the table from a sample data file in Amazon S3\.

-To run this example, [connect to the Master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html)\.
+To run this example, [connect to the master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html)\.

 Create an HCatalog script file, `wikicount.q`, with the following contents, which creates an HCatalog table nameed `wikicount`\.